TeamLab Planets Review: Is It Worth It?

 TeamLab Planets vs Borderless

-Simon at the old TeamLab Borderless
+Simon at TeamLab Borderless

 Firstly, know that they are both stunning exhibitions with a similar style, and you can’t go wrong with either.